akilkarthikeyan/ecommerce/README.md

 # E-Commerce API

 This is an E-Commerce API built with Node.js, Express, TypeScript, and MySQL.
-It provides endpoints for managing users, products, and shopping carts.
+It provides endpoints for managing users, products, and shopping carts (based on https://roadmap.sh/projects/ecommerce-api).

 ## Features